Benedict Crowell: Career

-He remained influential and active in politics between the wars, serving as a principal framer of the National Defense Act of 1920, and was president of the Army Ordnance Association, a lobbying group, for a quarter of a century.
+Crowell remained influential and active in politics, serving as a principal framer of the National Defense Act of 1920, and was president of the Army Ordnance Association, a lobbying group, for a quarter of a century until 1946.
+In December 1922 he was indicted with six others for conspiracy to defraud the U.S. government on contracts for construction of cantonments.
+The indictment was dismissed on January 30, 1925.